 5. The MC service server may have carried out an explicit or implicit affiliation procedure of the LMR user with the MC service group.

-6. The mapping relationship of group and user identities between the MC service system and the LMR system has been configured at the IWF.
+6. The mapping relationship of group and user identities between the MC system and the LMR system has been configured at the IWF.

-NOTE 1: For all the signalling messages passing through the IWF between the MC service system and the LMR system, the IWF performs the identity conversion and protocol translation.
+NOTE 1: For all the signalling messages passing through the IWF between the MC system and the LMR system, the IWF performs the identity conversion and protocol translation.

 Figure 10.6.5.2-1 MC service emergency alert cancellation of an MC service user